chmduquesne/gpg-workflow/README.md

     make new

-This will initialize the key according to the parameters you set in config.mk
+will initialize the key according to the parameters from the file `config.mk`

     make renew

-This will renew the subkeys of your already existing key.
+will renew the subkeys of your already existing key.

 After typing those commands, the makefile will inform you about the next step.

 ### File config.mk